osu-capstone-cs72/cs-applied-plan-portal/README.md

 4. Make sure the port 3000 and the port specified by the `PORT` (5000 by default) environment variable are available to be used.

-5. To access the database referenced in the API environment file you will need to be connected to the OSU network.
-If you are on campus you may not need to perform any further action, if you are away from campus, use a VPN to connect to sds.oregonstate.edu using your ONID password.
+5. To access the database referenced in the API environment file, you will need to be connected to the OSU network.
+If you are on campus, you may not need to perform any further action.
+If you are away from campus, use a VPN to connect to sds.oregonstate.edu using your ONID password.

 6. To start the application, from the root directory of this repo, run